-- The NHS Friends and Family test, complaints and compliments received - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+- The NHS Friends and Family test, complaints and compliments received.
+The practice had developed an action plan based on an analysis of NHS Friends and Family test comments. - Staff through staff away days and generally through staff meetings, appraisals and discussion.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.
+Having been through a period of uncertainty about the renewal of the practice contract, staff told us they had supported each other and were in turn supported by management to keep morale high within the team.